-After further discussion, Rajesh considers that Renata understands the proposed treatment, and the consequences of having or refusing the treatment (e.g. that she will die).
-He believes she has considered the information provided and weighed it to arrive at her decision e.g. she has considered that the chemotherapy may prevent the cancer, but may also cause side effects; that it may prolong her life only temporarily; and that her preference is to spend time with her family.
-The law recognises Renata's choice not to have chemotherapy, which Rajesh must respect.
+After further discussion, Rajesh considers Renata understands the proposed treatment, and the consequences of undergoing the treatment as well as refusing the treatment (e.g. that she will die).
+He believes she has considered the information provided and weighed it to arrive at her decision e.g. she has considered that the chemotherapy may prevent the cancer, but may also cause side effects; that it may prolong her life only temporarily; and her preference to spend time with her family.
+The law recognises Renata's ability to choose not to have chemotherapy, which Rajesh must respect.